Ynn/selfstar/exercises/follow-me.md

 You will have to convert the given String "SOFT"/"MEDIUM"/"FULL" into an illuminanceGoal.
 You have done this before in order to implement your command.

-When the person has not express any preference, use the previously defined (global) preference.
+When the person has not expressed any preference, use the previously defined (global) preference.

 <u>Question 2 - Writing a command for the preference service </u> Extend your command implementation so as to allow to store user preferences :